Chennai Aero Park

 Chennai Aero Park is a proposed aerospace industrial park in Chennai, India.
-The proposal is supported by the Confederation of Indian Industry, and it is estimated that the park will take up 250 acre of land and create more than 100,000 jobs.
+The proposal is supported by the Confederation of Indian Industry, and it is estimated that the park will take up 250 acre of land.
 The Park would attract global players and engage in the design, manufacture and maintenance of all types of aircraft for both civil and military programmes, including training and education.